 To apply for membership, a composer should submit the following materials electronically to [email protected]:

-- Two live or studio recordings (audio or video links, or via Dropbox or box.com),
+- Two live or studio recordings (audio or video links, or via Dropbox or box.com) - no MIDI, please,

-- A current complete list of works with instrumentation, duration and detailed premiere info, and
+- A current complete list of works with instrumentation, duration and detailed premiere info - please also highlight a selection of up to 10 works you would like ACA to publish if accepted,

-- A resume/bio/or CV that contains recent performances listed for the past 3 years.
+- A resume/bio/or CV that contains recent performances listed for the past 3 years, and

 If you have further questions, please read the various information pages on this website or contact us: